Unleash/unleash/website/docs/reference/sdks/react.md

 ---
-id: proxy-react
 title: React Proxy SDK
 ---

-This library can be used with the [Unleash Proxy](https://github.com/Unleash/unleash-proxy) or with the [Unleash front-end API](../reference/front-end-api).
+This library can be used with the [Unleash Proxy](https://github.com/Unleash/unleash-proxy) or with the [Unleash front-end API](../front-end-api.md).
 It is _not_ compatible with the regular Unleash client API.

 For more detailed information, check out the [React Proxy SDK on GitHub](https://github.com/Unleash/proxy-client-react).

 ## Installation

-Install the React proxy client and the [JavaScript proxy client](proxy-javascript.md) packages:
+Install the React proxy client and the [JavaScript proxy client](javascript-browser.md) packages:

 ```shell npm2yarn
 npm install @unleash/proxy-client-react unleash-proxy-client